Modular session types for objects: A Core Distributed Language

 Interestingly, the converse is not true, as subtyping between translations of channel session types is a larger relation.
 For example: \begin{itemize} \item for all $\Sigma$, $\sem\Sigma \subt \sem\End$ \item if $E$ is an enumeration then $\sem{\rcv{E}\chanseq\Sigma} \subt \sem{\chanbranch{l : \Sigma}_{l\in E}}$ \item $\sem{\chanchoice{l : \Sigma}} = \sem{\send{\{l\}}\chanseq\Sigma}$ and therefore by transitivity any translated $\oplus$ type is a subtype of all the corresponding individual translated send types. \end{itemize}

-This suggests the possibility, in the context of \citeN{GaySJ:substp}, of generalizing the subtyping relation between channel session types by considering branch/select labels as values in an enumerated type.
+This suggests the possibility, in the context of the work of Gay and Hole \citeN{GaySJ:substp}, of generalizing the subtyping relation between channel session types by considering branch/select labels as values in an enumerated type.
 We do not explore this idea further in the present paper.